c3di/Visual-Programming-Language/doc/NodeTypeSpecification.md

 # Node Type Specification

 This documentation outlines the configuration and code generation process for Node Type using JSON.
-The JSON schema is defined in `\src\editor\types\ConfigTypes.ts`
+The JSON schema is defined in `/src/editor/types/ConfigTypes.ts`

 There are two primary types of nodes: Exec Nodes and Value Nodes.